obah2008/Mini-Projects/Intrusion detection.md

-# Intrusion detection with Surricata
+# Intrusion detection with Suricata

 ## Objectives:
 The purpose of the project is to gain hands on skills with Surricata by practicing basic Incident Simulation and response.
 It will include the following: